PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 Alternative titles for this job

-Probation officers supervise offenders serving a sentence in the community.
-They also help ex-prisoners return to society.
+Probation officers supervise people serving a sentence in the community.
+They also help people who have been in prison return to society.

 Pay